stjordanis/terra-docs-old/docs/dev-spec-market.md

     - `BasePool : sdk.Dec`
     - `MinSpread : sdk.Dec`
     - `TobinTax : sdk.Dec`
-- `TerraPoolDelta : sdk.Dec` - represents the difference between the pools, valued in USDR.
+- `TerraPoolDelta : sdk.Dec` - represents the difference between size of current Terra pool and its original base size, valued in USDR.
+Can recreate size of Terra and Luna pools.

 ## Functions